sekijima-lab/TRACER/README.md

 TRACER uses Hydra for managing the configuration of experiments.

-The configuration files are located in the `config/config.py`.

-You can modify the configuration files to adjust the hyperparameters and settings for training and molecular generation.
+You can modify the configuration file (`config/config.py`) to adjust the hyperparameters and settings for training and molecular generation.

 ## (optional) Training the Transformer and GCN Model

-Weights used in the paper are provided, so training the Transformer and GCN model is not necessarily required.
+The weights used in the paper are provided at Figshare.

-If you would like to train the model using other training dataset, please refer to the following procedure.
+If you would like to train the model using other training datasets, please refer to the following procedure.

 1. To train the Transformer model on chemical reactions, run `scripts/transformer_train.py`:
    ```